KopfLab/labware_photon/pcbs/fritzing_parts/HOWTO.md

 ## PCB parts

+- sometimes easiest to switch the artboard units to `mm` for design but remember to switch back to `points` for final save
+- the layers really matter, connections need to be in `copper0/copper1` layer to be on both sides, normal text an other drawings should be in `silkscreen`
 - everything needs to have the right colors, make sure in the svg for `nonconn` cutouts to include `stroke='black' stroke-width='0' fill='black'`

 # To add to fritzing